Fox Theatre (Detroit): Architecture

 At the rear of the lobby, the grand staircase leads to the mezzanine level.
 Two plaster lions with jeweled eyes guard the base of the stairs.
 Fish-like creatures adorn the balustrades.
 On the mezzanine level, four columns frame two-story windows enclosing the auditorium.
 A loggia above the windows allows patrons on the balcony level to look down into the lobby.

-Beside the grand stairs are doors leading to the 2,898 orchestra-level seats.
+Flanking the grand stairs are doors leading to the 2,898 orchestra-level seats.
 The auditorium is 108 ft high and 175 ft wide.
 An inner lobby wraps around the seating area and contains two oval stairways leading to upper seating levels and the lounges on the lower level.
 The walls of the auditorium are shades of beige and are adorned with molded plaster plants, human faces, geometric designs, birds and animals.

 The proscenium is 70 ft and 30 ft high.
 Like the side walls, it is adorned with animals, human figures, starbursts and flowers.
 Above the center of the proscenium is an elephant's head.
 Suspended below the elephant is a large quatrefoil-shaped censer that conceals speakers.
 The backstage area originally had 18 performer dressing rooms, offices and a broadcast booth.
 In the basement were staff dressing rooms, workshops, an infirmary, screening room and storage rooms.

 The orchestra pit and sections of the stage can be raised and lowered on hydraulic lifts.
 The stage is 78 ft wide, 32 ft deep and houses the four-manual 36-rank Wurlitzer organ.
 This organ was constructed especially for the theatre and is one of the few theatre organs in the world that remains in its original installation.

 On the side walls at the orchestra level are Moorish arches extending to the balcony.
 Above is a colonnade at the balcony level with nine vermillion scagliola columns matching those in the lobby.
 The columns support decorated arches and behind the first three are grilles that conceal the bays containing the 2,700 pipes and other effects for the organ.
 The areas between the other columns are filled with tinted mirrors.
 The walls are topped with a cornice decorated with lion and human faces set among geometric designs and sunbursts.

 The ceiling is designed to resemble a round tent with an oculus supported by spears.
 The tent drapes slightly and is covered with acoustical felt bearing a stenciled design.
 The ceiling of the oculus is blue with a globe chandelier of colored glass suspended from a starburst design.
-The chandelier is 13 ft in diameter weighs 2000 lb and contains 1200 pieces of glass.
+The chandelier is 13 ft in diameter weighs 2000 lb and contains 1,200 pieces of glass.

 The projection booth was one of the largest of its day and originally housed four projectors, three spotlights and a Brenograph Machine to produce special effects.